Closing Documents for Buyers: 15 Closing Documents to Bring, See, Sign

 1. Photo identification

-The most obvious document you need to have is valid photo identification.
-You need to prove your identity because you will be signing several documents (namely the title and loan documents), which will need to be notarized.
+The most obvious document you need to have is a valid photo identification.
+You need to prove your identity because you will be signing several documents, namely the title and loan documents, which need to be notarized.
+You can use your state-issued driver’s license (or identification-only card) or your passport.

-“We’ve had closings that have stopped right in the middle of closing because the buyer had an expired driver’s license.
+Emeric Szalay, a top-selling real estate agent in Indiana who works with 78% more single-family homes than the average agent in his area, shares: “We’ve had closings that have stopped right in the middle of closing because the buyer had an expired driver’s license.
 They had to run over to the DMV to get it updated and then bring it back.”

 2. Cashier’s check (or wire transfer)

-A cashier’s check is the next most important thing you need to bring with you; otherwise, the deal won’t move forward.
+A cashier’s check is the next most important thing you need to bring with you.
+Otherwise, the deal won’t move forward.
 This piece of paper shows that you have the funds to cover the down payment, closing costs, prepaid interest, taxes, and insurance.

-However, most buyers pay by wire transfer; often, writing a check isn’t an option.
+However, most buyers pay by wire transfer.
+Often, writing a check isn’t an option.

 “Every transaction is going to be a little different.
 In Indiana, if it’s under $10,000, the buyer can bring a certified check made out to the title company.
 However, if it’s over $10,000, the money has to be wired directly to the title company,” Szalay explains.